 Those who drink milk tend to get a good amount of calcium that way.
 Those who don’t may need to make sure they’re getting enough from vegan sources like beans, greens, and fortified non-dairy milks.

-Not only does Openfit Plant-Based Protein come packed with 20 grams of protein, it also includes 26 essential vitamins and minerals.
+Not only does Openfit Plant-Based Nutrition come packed with 20 grams of protein, it also includes 26 essential vitamins and minerals.
 Per serving, you’ll get 22 percent of calcium daily value (DV).

 4. And keep an eye on your iron and B12 levels.